LeasupApp/leasup-icons/README.md

 To be consistent with the rest of the library, it is better if we have square icons of 24x24 pixels.

-Once you have added all your icons in the `./icons` folder at the root of this repository, you can simply execute the command `npm run all`.
+Once you have added all your icons in the `./icons` folder at the root of this repository, you can simply execute the command `npm install && npm run all`.

 :warning: The command above will compile, build, commit, increment the version and push to the repository automatically !